skagitpublishing/docker-connextcms/README.md

 `docker pull mongo`

-3. Runt the MongoDB image with its port 27017 mapped to the host port of 3500.
+3. Run the MongoDB image with its port 27017 mapped to the host port of 3500.
 Replace `<your path>` with an absolute directory path to a folder where you want DB data to be persisted.
 For example, `~/docker-connextcms/db` is a good path, assuming you cloned this repository in your home directory.